redislabs-training/ru203/README.md

 ## Data

-Run the following commands to load example data -- you will need Python 3.8 or higher:
+Run the following command to load example data:

-    $ python loader.py
     $ redis-cli < commands.redis > output

 Check the "output" file: you shouldn't have any "Invalid" responses.
+These may indicate that you do not have RediSearch installed properly.
+If you have any problems, find us on Discord!

 ## Building Indexes